HHS/simpler-grants-gov/analytics/README.md

 ### Export data and run reports

-If want to run reports with the most recent data from GitHub, the easiest way to do it with the `make sprint-reports-with-latest-data`
+If want to run reports with the most recent data from GitHub, the easiest way to do it is with the `make sprint-reports-with-latest-data`.

 That should result in something like the following being logged to the command line: